Eye Treatment

 Computer vision syndrome (CVS) is a temporary condition resulting from focusing the eyes on a video display for protracted, uninterrupted periods of time.

-Anyone who uses a computer for prolonged periods — whether on the job, at school or at home for enjoyment — is at risk for headaches, burning eyes, a stiff neck and other symptoms that comprise computer vision syndrome (CVS).
+prolonged periods — whether on the job, at school or at home for enjoyment — is at risk for headaches, burning eyes, a stiff neck and other symptoms that comprise computer vision syndrome (CVS).

 These symptoms can be further aggravated by improper lighting conditions (ie. bright overhead lighting or glare) or air moving past the eyes (e.g. overhead vents, direct air from a fan).